 ESL 077 ESL: Advanced 2 hrs.
-Vocabulary (2-0)
+Vocabulary I (2-0)

 Emphasizes the vocabulary of informal American English speech and writing.
-Focuses on the idiomatic expressions most troublesome for advanced ESL students.
+Focuses on the idiomatic expressions most troublesome for advanced English as a Second Language students.
 Carries no transfer credit.
+Prerequisite: Placement tests, ESL 060 or ESL 086 with a grade of "C" or better.

-ESL 078 ESL: Introduction to 2 hrs.
-American Culture (2-0)
+ESL 078 Introduction to American 2 hrs.
+Culture (2-0)

-Surveys American culture for non-native speakers of English, highlighting those areas necessary for success in college courses.
-Students will be introduced to American nonverbal communication and to the cultural phenomena and values needed to understand the inferences and allusions presented in American classrooms.
+Surveys American culture for nonnative speakers of English, highlighting those areas necessary for success in college courses.
+Student will be introduced to American nonverbal communication and to the cultural phenomena and values needed to understand the inferences and allusions presented in American classrooms.
 Carries no transfer credit.
+Prerequisite: Placement tests, ESL 060 or ESL 086 with a grade of "C" or better.

-ESL 079 ESL: Preparation for 1 hr.
-TOEFL (1-0)

-Focuses on the specific vocabulary, listening comprehension, reading comprehension and English structure skills needed to pass the Test of English as a Foreign Language.
+ESL 079 Preparation for TOEFL (1-0) 1 hr.
+Focuses on the specific vocabulary, listening comprehension, reading comprehension and English structure skills needed to pass the TOEFL (Test of English as a Foreign Language).
 Carries no transfer credit.
+Prerequisite: Placement tests, ESL 060 or ESL 066 with a grade of "C" or better.
+Continues emphasis on listening comprehension skills, speaking ability and increased fluency.
+Refines intonation, stress and pronunciation.
+Carries no transfer credit.
+Prerequisite: Placement tests, ESL 060 or ESL 086 with a grade of "C" or better.